majsylw/SecondVoice/content/authors/patryk-radzki/_index.md

 ---
 # Display name
-title: Researcher Third
+title: Patryk Radzki

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: ML Engineer
+role: Process safety & reliability analyst

 # Organizations/Affiliations
 organizations:
-- name: WAI Poland
+- name:
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: ""
+bio: "Process safety & reliability analyst since 2018.
+A graduate of the Gdańsk University of Technology - Faculty of Electrical & Control Engineering, focused on functional safety and computer vision."

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons